ppy/osu-wiki/news/2024/2024-07-28-the-perennial-concludes.md

     }
 </style>

-The Perennial stepped it up this year with six original songs: one for each round of the tournament, plus a second original in grand finals.
+The Perennial stepped it up this year with **six original songs**: one for each round of the tournament, plus a second original in the Grand Finals.
 Each of them had their own original artwork, and the majority had video introductions.
-Of course, the tournament's final boss, the grand finals tiebreaker, had all that and a full storyboard.
+Of course, the tournament's final boss, the Grand Finals tiebreaker, had all that and a full storyboard.

 Check out all six songs, as with a variety of genres and styles, there's sure to be something for everyone.
-If you are interested in the video intros and the maps for all these originals, those can be found on our [YouTube](https://youtube.com/c/ThePerennialYT).
+If you are interested in the video intros and the maps for all these originals, those can be found on our [YouTube channel](https://youtube.com/c/ThePerennialYT).

 ### Group Stage